 US President Donald Trump on July 31 signed an executive order confirming the application of reciprocal tariffs on goods from dozens of countries, with adjusted tax rates ranging from 10% to 41%.

-According to the White House announcement, all items deemed to have been transshipped to avoid current tariffs will be subject to an additional 40% tariff.
+According to an announcement from the White House, all items deemed to have been transshipped to avoid current tariffs will be subject to an additional 40% tax.

-For countries not included in the latest list of the executive order, goods from these countries will be subject to an additional 10% tariff, the statement said.
+For countries not on the latest list of the order, goods from these countries will be subject to an additional 10% tariff, the statement said.

-These adjusted tariffs will take effect on goods “imported for consumption on or after the date of the order” except in certain special cases.
+These adjusted tariffs will take effect on goods “imported for consumption on or after the date of the decree” except in certain special cases.

-The products threatened with tariffs include coffee, clothing, rice, cocoa and electronics - essential and popular products for the American people.
+The products threatened with tariffs include coffee, clothing, rice, cocoa and electronics - essential and popular products for Americans.

 According to the American Coffee Association, more than 99% of the coffee consumed in the US is imported, mainly from Brazil and Colombia.
 According to AFP, Brazil - the source of more than 30% of the supply - faces tariffs of up to 50%.
-Next, clothing items such as shirts and sweaters are also likely to increase in price due to the new tariffs.
+Next, clothing items such as shirts and sweaters may also increase in price due to the new tax.

 In addition, according to the US Department of Agriculture (USDA), the US is the largest rice importer in the Western Hemisphere, about 1.3 million tons per year.